jaymcgavren/presentations/go/gophercon/2019/beginners_training/slides.md

 ## The "comma ok" idiom

 * By convention that second value is usually assigned to a variable named `ok`, so this is usually called the "comma ok idiom".
-* A similar idiom is used with type assertions, as we'll see later.
+* A similar idiom is used with type assertions.

 ``` go
 value, ok = counters["a"]